Back to Articles

 GDPR and driver data: What’s going to change?

-The new rules are designed to give greater protection and rights to individuals, while at the same time making companies much more accountable for the security and proper handling of people’s personal data.
+The new rules were designed to give greater protection and rights to individuals, while at the same time making companies much more accountable for the security and proper handling of people’s personal data.

 How GDPR could impact you